SanskarBajaj123/SimplySpent/DEPLOYMENT_GUIDE.md

-# 🚀 FinTrack Deployment Guide
+# 🚀 SimplySpent Deployment Guide

-This guide will walk you through deploying your FinTrack application to GitHub and Vercel.
+This guide will walk you through deploying your SimplySpent application to GitHub and Vercel.

 ## 📋 Prerequisites